-Multitenancy is a great way to give a control of Opsview to your end users.
-It does so by allowing them to create new Hosts and further Roles and Users all within their own secure, private environment.
+Multitenancy is a great way for your MSP to give a control of Opsview to your end users.
+Opsview's MSP monitoring tools allow them to create new Hosts and further Roles and Users all within their own secure, private environment.

 To use multitenancy, you must first ensure that your user's role has the CONFIGURETENANCIES option checked.
 This option is located within the 'Configuration' tab, as shown below:

 By default, this option is disabled.
 Once the option is enabled, you should be able to see 'Multitenancy' under the Configuration menu.

 To add a new Tenancy, navigate to 'Multitenancy' within the Configuration menu.
 A screen similar to the one below is displayed:

 Click on the 'Add New' button which will display a window as shown below.